Alphabet designed a low-cost device to make drinking water from air. Now it’s open-sourced

 Last year, on the roof of a parking lot at Google’s headquarters, engineers from X—Alphabet’s “moonshot factory”—set up a panel to begin its first tests.
 The design, called an atmospheric water harvester, pulls in outside air, then uses fans and heat from sunlight to create condensation, producing clean drinking water drip by drip.

 In a new paper published today in Nature, the team calculates how much this type of device could potentially help give more people access to water that’s safe to drink.
-Globally, as many as one in three people still drink dirty surface water that can spread diseases.
-The X team used World Health Organization datasets to map out, for the first time, exactly where those people live.
+Globally, as many as one in three people still drink unsafe water that can spread diseases.
+The X team used WHO/UNICEF datasets that mapped out exactly where these people live and, for the first time, compared those locations with the ideal climate conditions for using an atmospheric water harvester.
 Then it compared those locations with the ideal climate conditions for using an atmospheric water harvester.
 When the air is too dry, for example, the devices don’t work well, but the study found that 1 billion people who currently don’t have safe drinking water live in places where the device would function well.

 Because larger water infrastructure projects, like desalination plants, take many years to plan and build, the small devices could help fill the gap in the meantime.
 “This can leapfrog a lot of that and go directly to the source with a small device that’s solar powered,” says Jackson Lord, lead author of the paper, who previously worked at X on the project.

-Note: Corrections: We’ve updated this article to reflect that the maps of where people need clean water from WHO and UNICEF already existed; X made new maps that showed where water harvesters could work.
-As well, the panels produce 150 milliliters of water per hour per square meter, not per square foot